Leveraged Matrix Completion with Noise: Leveraged Matrix Completion with Noise

+\emph{Proof sketch:} Due to space constraints, we present only the outline of the theorem's proof here.
+The full proof is outlined in Section \ref{sec:4proofmain} and the Appendix.
+The high-level roadmap of the proof follows a standard approach: to demonstrate that $\hat{L}$ represents the unique optimal solution to problem \eqref{equ:targetopt}, it is necessary to construct a dual certificate $Y$ that adheres to specific sub-gradient optimality conditions.
+Specifically, by optimization theory, we first establish the first order subgradient sufficient conditions for Problem (\ref{equ:targetopt}) in Lemma \ref{lem:duallem}.
+Subsequently, employing standard duality theory and the Golfing Scheme, we derive a dual certificate $Y$ that satisfies conditions \eqref{equ:cond1}-\eqref{equ:cond4} with high probability under certain conditions.
+Finally, we validity that $Y$ satisfies all conditions \eqref{equ:cond1}-\eqref{equ:cond4} under specific assumptions.
+Differ from the previous work that bound the $\ell_\infty$ norm $\|Z\|_\infty:=\max_{i,j}|Z_{i,j}|$ of a random matrix $Z$, we instead bound two weighted norms, $\mu{(\infty)}$-norm and $\mu{(\infty,2)}$-norm, to derive several inequalities via Bernstein inequality.

+\begin{remark} In Theorem \ref{thm:mainthm}, $c_p$ and $c_q$ are universal positive constants, whose values can be well-designed during the proofs of the corresponding inequalities or lemmas.
+Details can be see at Section V and the Appendices. \end{remark}

-\textbf{Remark 1} The power of our results is that one can recover a low-rank matrix with rank $r$ from nearly minimal number of samples in the order of $O(nr\log^2 n)$ even when a constant proportion of these samples has been corrupted.
+\begin{remark} The power of our results is that one can recover a low-rank matrix with rank $r$ from nearly minimal number of samples in the order of $\mathcal{O}(nr\log^2 n)$ even when a constant proportion of these samples has been corrupted.
+From experimental results, we know that this corruption proportion empirically approximates $0.6$ by using leverage sampling, while $0.18$ by using uniform sampling (see Section \ref{sec:5exp} for detail).
 Moreover, this theorem implies that elements with higher leverage scores should be sampled with higher probability.
-Informally, elements with higher leverage scores have more ``important information'' of the matrix, thereby tolerating larger noise density.
+Informally, elements with higher leverage scores have more ``important information'' of the matrix, thereby tolerating larger noise density. \end{remark}

-There is still a problem should be addressed.
-For an unknown matrix, how does one obtain the leverage scores?
-The following Remark can answer this question clearly.
+\begin{remark} Theorem 1 states us that only $\mathcal O(nr\log^2(n))$ datums can theoretically guarantee the exact recovery of a noisy low-rank matrix.
+This upper bound on sampling is consistent with to the findings in \cite{Chen20152999}.
+However, our results are based on the assumption of mild noise contamination in the sampled data, while the results in \cite{Chen20152999} are based on the assumption of no noise contamination.
+Consequently, our results can be viewed as an extension of the work in \cite{Chen20152999}, with broader applicability. \end{remark}